-There are many l-arginine rich foods.
-Some of these include seafood, soy-based products such as tofu, spinach, sesame seeds, turkey, pork, beef, and dairy.
+There are many l-arginine rich foods such as seafood, soy-based products (tofu), spinach, sesame seeds, turkey, pork, beef, and dairy.
 If you eat a healthy diet, you should be receiving enough arginine.
-There are also many supplements containing arginine to help boost levels.
+There are consequently many supplements in the market containing arginine to help boost levels.

 “Schachter, J. et. al. (1973) Treatment of oligospermia with the amino acid arginine.
 Journal of Urology, Volume 110, (pp. 311-13).” ↩

 “Aydin, S. et. al. (1995).
 The role of arginine, indomethacin and kallikrein in the treatment of oligoasthenospermia, International Urology and Nephrology, Volume 27, Issue 2, (pp.199-202).” ↩